ROTGP/rest-easy/README.md

 Other points to mention for custom validation rules:

 - the `$field` parameter refers to the field being validated, which may also be 'model' in the case of model rules
-- the `$value` parameter refers to the value being validated, which in the case of model rules.
+- the `$value` parameter refers to the value being validated, which in the case of model rules will be the full payload.
 This `$value` is [optional](https://laravel.com/docs/7.x/helpers#method-optional), so if you're expecting an array or an object, then it's safe to access `$value->doesNotExist` or `$value['does_not_exist']` without fear or errors
 - when updating a model, any fields missing from the payload will be filled with the model's existing data.
 In this sense, RestEasy offers [PATCH](https://en.wikipedia.org/wiki/Patch_verb)-like functionality when making [PUT](https://en.wikipedia.org/wiki/Put) requests
-- similarly, when updating a model, any custom validation methods may make reference to `$this`, which refers to the model itself
+- similarly, when updating a model, any custom validation methods may make reference to `$this`, which refers to the model being updated
 - the `$params` parameter refers to the parameters (an array) to be passed from the rule definitions (ie: `'foo:bar,baz'`).
 If no params are passed, then this array will be empty

 <br>